szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Armor of Faith also add Armor Class and poison damage resistance (420) (IWDEE BGEE BG2EE EET)

-At the beginning of BGEE, this spell is largely unremarkable and provides no protection of note to the cleric.
-Now it will at least provide a minor +2 Armor Class bonus by default, making it the only spell in vanilla BG other than Defensive Harmony that improves the cleric's Armor Class.
-Finally, it also adds the missing protection against poison damage.
+At the beginning of BGEE or IWDEE, this spell is largely unremarkable and provides no protection of note to the cleric or paladin.
+To compensate, it now provides a +2 Armor Class bonus and sets the damage resistance to 20%, which no longer scales, making it useful at any point in the game.
+As a small balance change, it lasts now 2 rounds at level 1, plus 1 each level (vanilla is 4 rounds at level 1, wrongly reported as 3 rounds + 1 round per level in the description of BG).
+Finally, it also adds the missing protection against poison damage to ensure that it covers any kind of damage.

 ### Make cure and cause wound spells more worth using (450) (IWDEE BGEE BG2EE EET)